Symantec Endpoint Protection for Macintosh Frequently Asked Questions

 Q. I already have a Symantec antivirus / security product on my Mac.
 Do I have to uninstall it first before installing SEP for Mac?

-A. Symantec Antivirus (managed or unmanaged) does not need to be uninstalled first, and in fact, Symantec Administration Console for Macintosh (SACM) groups can be imported into the SEPM.
+A. Older versions of SEP or Symantec Antivirus (managed or unmanaged) do not need to be uninstalled first, and in fact, Symantec Administration Console for Macintosh (SACM) groups can be imported into the SEPM.
 Norton Antivirus and Norton Internet Security must be uninstalled first.
 Please see the following document for details: 'Migrating to Symantec Endpoint Protection 11 for Macintosh'.

 Q. What about upgrading SEP for Mac to a newer version?
 Can I use Upgrade Groups with Package (auto-upgrade)?